Travel Safety & Security

 The safety and security of students, faculty, and staff are of primary concern to Vanderbilt University.
 This section describes resources offered by Vanderbilt and the Global Education Office (GEO), and also recommends select external resources.

 Global Safety and Security Manager

-GEO’s Global Safety and Security Manager supports the entire Vanderbilt community in their travel away from campus.
-The Safety and Security Manager works collaboratively with offices across campus, and can help travelers to make risk assessments, to connect with appropriate health care abroad, and can guide them in using Vanderbilt-issued insurance.
+GEO’s Global Safety and Security Manager, Andrea Bordeau, supports the entire Vanderbilt community in their travel away from campus.
+She works collaboratively with offices across campus, and can help travelers to make risk assessments, to connect with appropriate health care abroad, and can guide them in using Vanderbilt-issued insurance.
 Where appropriate, pre-departure training can also be arranged.
-Contact the Safety and Security Manager at firstname.lastname@example.org, or at 615-343-3139.
+Contact Andrea at firstname.lastname@example.org, or at 615-343-3139.

 The Global Safety and Security Manager heads Vanderbilt Incident Response for Travel (VIRT), a team dedicated to providing round-the-clock safety-related guidance and assistance for members of the Vanderbilt community who are away on VU-related travel.
 VIRT works to implement cross-campus procedures to ensure an effective and consistent response to any VU travel emergency.
 VIRT can be reached any time of the day or night at +1 615-322-2745, or on a non-emergency basis at email@example.com.

 The Study Abroad Risk Assessment Committee (SARAC) reviews travel when there is a significant health or safety concern.
 In order to travel to areas of concern, university members must apply for restricted travel destination exemption through SARAC.